 It is library policy to make resources accessible to the community in an equitable manner.
 Therefore, books circulate for three weeks and can be renewed unless requested by another patron.
 As a general reminder, overdue notices are sent out three times a year.
 (November, February, and May).
 While there are no fines for overdue items, replacement costs will be levied for lost or damaged materials at the end of each school year.
 The Business Office will bill them to students’ home addresses.

 The job of helping students become responsible and respectful users of a rapidly ever-evolving world of digital access and content is a community endeavor.
 We encourage you to have conversations with your sons about the rights and responsibilities that such tools offer.
 Fenn will offer periodic parent educational events around digital citizenships, and the pros and cons of particular apps or web 2.0 programs.
 In addition, please feel free to stop by the library if you’d like some advice.

 We expect boys to read during summer vacation.
 We assign summer reading for a variety of reasons.
 Boys often discover the pleasure of recreational reading by exploring the selections from the summer reading list.
 There is also no doubt that boys approach the new school year in a better state of academic readiness if summer reading has stimulated their minds.
 Recreational reading is also one of the most effective ways for students to build vocabulary and to learn the skill of interpreting inferences.
 Finally, summer reading can provide an opportunity for family-wide conversations, and we encourage several members of the family to read the same book and discuss it.To foster excitement about books and reading, boys, teachers, and librarians have recommended a wide range of summer reads.
-Please note the lists are a suggested starting point not an exclusive source of reading choices.
-Specific questions about appropriate selections can be directed to English teachers, the English Department Chair, school and public librarians, or other parents.
+Please note that the lists are not an exclusive source of reading choices.
+Specific questions about appropriate selections can also be directed to English teachers, the English Department Chair, school and public librarians, or other parents.